-UCLA Neuroscience comprises scientists and physicians in the School of Medicine, as well as faculty within the Schools of Engineering, Life Sciences and the Physical Sciences.
+UCLA Neuroscience is comprised of scientists and physicians in the School of Medicine, as well as faculty within the Schools of Engineering, Life Sciences and the Physical Sciences.
 By fostering creativity and collaboration, and supporting ambitious research goals, UCLA Neuroscience is committed to taking on the most challenging and important research problems in the brain sciences.

 The pursuit of cures for these illnesses starts with understanding the brain: one of the major frontiers in 21st century medicine.
 The conviction is that we are going to get there through these steps: